Build Agents with Weaver

 Fixing with AI

-- The ability to select and debug multiple components (
+- Select and fix multiple components at once (

 Cmd/Ctrl + click